-The applicant company is usually the company that incurs all the expenditure or through which all transactions are channelled.
-For example, the expenditure incurred directly or in sub-contracting crew payroll may both qualify as QAPE as long as the applicant company is able to account for these costs in its audited expenditure statement.
+The applicant company is the company that incurs all the expenditure and the company through which all transactions are channeled.
+For example, the expenditure incurred directly or in subcontracting crew payroll may both qualify as QAPE as long as the applicant company is able to account for these costs in its audited expenditure statement.

-In some cases the applicant company is a special purpose vehicle (SPV) incorporated to make the production.
+In some cases, the applicant company is a special purpose vehicle (SPV) incorporated to make the production.
 The use of an SPV is not a requirement, and ongoing companies may be an eligible applicant.